cmkobel/CompareM2/README.md

-# assemblycomparator2
+# Assemblycomparator2

 [![Docker Pulls](https://img.shields.io/docker/pulls/cmkobel/assemblycomparator2?label=docker%20pulls%202023)](#installation) [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/cmkobel/assemblycomparator2)](#installation) [![Bioconda downloads](https://img.shields.io/conda/dn/bioconda/assemblycomparator2?label=Bioconda%20downloads&color=%2300CC00)](#installation) [![conda build](https://img.shields.io/conda/v/bioconda/assemblycomparator2)](#installation)

-🧬🪠 Assemblycomparator2 (asscom2) is a genomes-to-report pipeline.
+🧬 Assemblycomparator2 "asscom2" is a genomes-to-report pipeline.
 It accepts prokaryotic genomic assemblies and compares them in many different ways.

-🧫🦠 Being designed to analyze both isolates and metagenomes, is useful for anyone working with genomic analysis of prokaryotes for fundamental research as well as clinical applications.
+🦠 Being designed to analyze both isolates and metagenomes it is useful for anyone working with genomic analysis of prokaryotes for fundamental research and clinically.

-💾 By installing Assemblycomparator2 you get access to a list of popular state-of-the-art tools in analysis of prokaryotic genomes which will accelerate your research.
+💾 Installing Assemblycomparator2 on your system gives you access to 15 popular state-of-the-art tools in analysis of prokaryotic genomes which will accelerate your research.
 It is easy to use and can be used by non-bioinformaticians.

 <img alt="asscom2 animation" src="https://github.com/cmkobel/assemblycomparator2/assets/5913696/623f6b42-2de6-457c-8f0d-3b3e5d646967">